ThiagoEvoa/flutter_examples/README.md

 ## Reference App
-> In this reference app we have some commons usage in a mobile app construction, such as http connection, internationalization, navigation beteween screens, animation, theme personalization and so on.
+> In this reference app we have some commons usage in a mobile app construction, such as http connection, internationalization, navigation between screens, animation, theme personalization and so on.

 > To build the project, follow the instructions bellow.